alexeygrigorev/kubeflow-deep-learning/guide.md

 't-shirt': -4.83504581}
 ```

-## KF-Serving Transformers
+## KServe Transformers

 With the previous setup we have a few problems:

 - We need to prepare the data on the client
 - We do post-processing on the client as well to find out which
   class it is

 Instead, we can do it on the KFSeving side using Transformers.